Unclegeenoo/Data-Science-Portfolio/README.md

 # Data Analytics Portfolio

-This portfolio is to showcase my skills as a Data Analyst.
+This portfolio was created to showcase my skills as a Data Scientist | Data Analyst | Business Analyst

-I have been working in Analytics for almost a decade in different roles, including Data Analytics, Data Sourcing, Business Analytics, Data Flow management and organization.
+I have been working in Analytics for almost a decade in different roles including; Data Analytics, Data Sourcing, Business Analytics, Data Flow management and organization.
 I have experience in Excel, Google Sheets, SQL, R, Python, Tableau, and PowerBI.

 ### Current Projects :
 - Russia Lacrosse Financial Summary + Attendance Analysis